woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode1.md

 **Ellen**: Robbie, will you help me serve?

 **Richard**: I keep thinking about that bag of film.
 Eight rolls. a whole day’s work.
-And goodstuff, too.
+And good stuff, too.

 **Ellen**: I’ll get it.
 Hello.